kavyanshpandey/Colloquium/README.md

 # Colloquium
 # Car Price Prediction System
-This is for MCA final semester.
+This is for MCA final semester Students.
 VSICS

 # About Project
 Users can input thier old car details and it will return the best re-selling price for thier cars.